iulianraduat/react-select-material-ui/README.md

 ---

+## Demo

+You can access the storybook for this component [here](https://iulian-radu-at.github.io/react-select-material-ui/).

 ## Props

 The component accepts the props defined bellow in the table plus all props defined for [BaseTextFieldProps](https://material-ui.com/api/text-field/#props) except InputProps, inputProps and variant (as there is no input).